The "Blue" is Law Enforcement

 It is often buried behind expensive public records, obscured by an agency’s internal

-policies, and hidden by the very officers sworn to protect the public.
+policies, and sometimes hidden by the very officers sworn to protect the public.
 Luckily, due

 to a few state laws here in Colorado passed in 2019, we have a state database of police